Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Of the many reasons that make this printer an excellent choice, its reliable performance and cost-effective ink are definitely the standouts.
+Of the many reasons this printer is an excellent choice, its reliable performance and cost-effective ink are the standouts.
 This Brother screen printer can handle all of your printing jobs and reprints without slowing down or committing errors wirelessly through Wi-Fi or a connection.
 In addition to its reliability, it has a super-efficient ink system that produces up to 2,400 black-ink copies off of one high-capacity version cartridge.
-That’s pretty amazing considering it still achieves up to 6000 x 1200 dpi resolution on its prints.
-When you do need to replace your cartridges this versatile printer is Amazon Dash Replenishment ready so you can opt for convenient automatic delivery to your door.
+That’s pretty amazing, considering it still achieves up to 6000 x 1200 dpi resolution on its prints.
+When you do need to replace your cartridges, this versatile printer is Amazon Dash Replenishment ready, so you can opt for convenient automatic delivery to your door.

 This model gives you flexible print options, whether it’s from your smartphone, cloud services, the built-in scanner, and more, making it one of the best wireless printers.
 You can even scan directly to Google Drive, Dropbox, and other similar services.
 It handles transparency film with ease and accommodates sizes up to 8.5 x 14-inches.
 We encourage artists to compare this model to the best printer for art prints that can produce borderless prints on sizes up to 13 x 19 inches.